adamscarlat/WebAPI-Angular-2-Quickstart-Project/README.md

 # ASP.NET-Core-and-Angular-2-Quickstart-Project
-This project is based on the Angular 2 tutorial project Tour of Heroes (https://angular.io/docs/ts/latest/tutorial/).
-In addition to the client app supplied by the tutorial I added an ASP.NET Core Web API backend to handle the application data.
+This project is based on the Angular 2 tutorial project- Tour of Heroes (https://angular.io/docs/ts/latest/tutorial/).
+In addition to the client app supplied by the tutorial I added an ASP.NET Core Web API backend to handle the application data and configured the two to work together.
+The backend uses a sqlite database (by default) behind the Entity Framework ORM.

+This project can be used as the starting point of an Angular 2 - ASP.NET Core web application.
+In order to run the project, clone the repository, complete the prerequisites, configure the backend, configure the client app and start developing.
+If there are any confusions along the way I will be happy to assist.
+Shoot me a quick message and I will try to answer as soon as possible.